-A few Tips & Tricks we've learned in our first year on the road.
+A few Tips & Tricks we've learned in our first few years on the road.

 Passport America - This RV membership costs $45 to join, and enables you to stay in select campgrounds for half price.
 We waited till we knew we were going to be staying in an area that had a few of these campgrounds to choose from, and in a single week of camping for half price, we more than paid off the membership cost.

 The membership is good for one year, so in that time, we feel that we will make our money back tenfold when it comes to savings.
 Make sure to check with the campgrounds as many have blackout dates, but over the course of a year, we'll save some serious money.

 When we do stay in a campground, we always try to make sure it is a Passport America affiliate